 What's included in Keeping Our Children Safe?

-Module one features a range of activities that help participants to recall childhood experiences and the way they have affected their opinions on how children are cared for now.
+Module one features a range of activities that help participants to recall childhood experiences and the way these may have affected their opinions on how children are cared for now.

 Module two features a range of activities that are designed to raise awareness about core aspects of child abuse in a cultural and legal context.